knative/docs/docs/eventing/broker/README.md

     eventing.knative.dev/broker.class: MTChannelBasedBroker
 ```

-and explicitly configuring the spec.config, for example:
+1. Configure the `spec.config` with the details of the ConfigMap that defines
+the backing channel for the broker class:

 ```yaml
 kind: Broker
 spec: